 Please get in touch or leave any questions or comments.
-We are always looking for people to write for us and get involved with the project, so if you’re interested please send Justin a message!
-Here are the people that have made Lex Sportiva possible with their hard work!
+We are always looking for people to write for us and get involved with the project, so if you’re interested please see here for more details.
+Below are the people that have made Lex Sportiva possible with their hard work!

 Justin Humphries (UK) – Editor-in-chief (LinkedIn)

 Law graduate from Durham University with a Masters in International Sports Law from ISDE, Madrid (2019).
 Justin has experience in private practice at Northridge, Bird & Bird and Morgan Sports Law.
 Justin is currently working at UK Anti-Doping in the legal case management team.
 Articles include Tumbang Preso, Gender (In)Equality, VAR: Friend or foe?
-Tackling Match Fixing, The Cost of Happiness, LawInSport Conference & The FCE Congress and the new video series Setting Up A Sports Law Practice
+Tackling Match Fixing, The Cost of Happiness, LawInSport Conference, The FCE Congress and the new video series Setting Up A Sports Law Practice

 Udo Seckelmann (Brazil) – Editor (LinkedIn)

 Udo is an attorney graduated from PUC-RJ (2017) and holds a Masters in International Sports Law from ISDE (2019).
 He works at Bichara e Motta Advogados in sports law, civil litigation, arbitration and dispute resolution.
 In 2019 he did a temporary internship at Lewis Silkin and advised World in Motion in London.
-Articles include FIFA Regulatory Changes, Contractual Hazard: Medical Examinations, The Endless War Against Agents: A Cap on Commission? and Getting into Sports Law: 5 Tips No-one Tells You and Beauty and the Gambler: A Love Story Between Football and Betting.
+Articles include FIFA Regulatory Changes, Contractual Hazard: Medical Examinations, The Endless War Against Agents: A Cap on Commission?, Getting into Sports Law: 5 Tips No-one Tells You and Beauty and the Gambler: A Love Story Between Football and Betting.

 Maria Vasli (Greece) – Head of Marketing (LinkedIn)